Special Counsel recommends firing of Kellyanne Conway over alleged Hatch Act violations

 KELLYANNE'S HUSBAND PUMMELS TRUMP ON TWITTER AFTER HE CLAIMS HE GOT POSITIVE PRESS COVERAGE IN UK

-The OSC opened two cases concerning Conway focused on allegations she violated the Hatch Act by engaging in “both official and political activity”-- during her media appearances, and on her Twitter account, @KellyannePolls.
+The OSC opened two cases focused on allegations Conway violated the Hatch Act by engaging in “both official and political activity” -- during her media appearances and on her Twitter account, @KellyannePolls.

 “Ms. Conway regularly participated in official media interviews in her capacity as a White House spokesperson to answer reporters’ questions about the Administration.
 Beginning in February 2019, Ms. Conway, during official media appearances, engaged in a pattern of partisan attacks on several Democratic Party candidates shortly after they announced their candidacy for President,” the report stated, detailing instances involving Sens.
-Cory Booker, Elizabeth Warren, and former Rep. Beto O’Rourke.
+Cory Booker and Elizabeth Warren, and former Rep. Beto O’Rourke.

-The OSC gave an example of Conway’s conduct, stating that in one interview Conway “insinuated that Senator Booker was ‘sexist’ and a ‘tinny’ ‘motivational speaker,’” and claimed Warren, D-Mass., was “’lying’” about her ethnicity.
+The OSC stated that in one interview Conway “insinuated that Senator Booker was ‘sexist’ and a ‘tinny’ ‘motivational speaker,’” and claimed Warren, D-Mass., was “’lying’” about her ethnicity.
 Conway also “attacked” O’Rourke for not “thinking the women running are good enough to be President.”

 The report also detailed attacks on former vice president Joe Biden where she slammed his presidential campaign announcement video as “very dark and spooky.”
 She also slammed Biden and Sen. Bernie Sanders as “two old white straight men career politicians.”